madetech/blog/posts/continuous_feedback_peer_review_for_the_21st_century.md

 ### Feedback from others

 This covers what others have said, concrete examples of said feedback (which forces people to back up their feedback), and what is the impact/what can we take away from this.
 The benefit of this is clear, it helps us to gauge where we stand within our peer group, how the work we are doing has been perceived and where we are falling short.
 It also helps to remove the politics since it encourages us to be up front and honest with our peers.
-The person giving the feedback and the feedback-ee can discuss the feedback and whether we feel that feedback is fair and whether it is actionable.
+The person giving the feedback and the feedback-ee can discuss the feedback and whether they feel that feedback is fair and whether it is actionable.

 ### Long Term Goals and Objectives